At the beginning of May I decided I really needed to get back to basics and start sweating the small stuff again.

 Also used Lidl and stuck to fresh veg.
 It’s that time of year when I eat salad for lunch and we have stir fry veg for dinner so we get through a lot of veg.
 I only have a standard fridge/freezer so struggle to fit everything in!
 PASS

-In my defence I only bought protein for that one meal.
+In my defense I only bought protein for that one meal.
 No other meat/fish bought.
 Can I give myself a conceded PASS?

 DD2 financial demands